Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 <a id="data"></a>
 <h2>Data Gathering</h2>

 The dataset was obtained from the UCI Machine learning repository [link](https://archive.ics.uci.edu/ml/datasets/energy+efficiency).
-The dataset contains eight attributes (or features, denoted by X1...X8) and two responses (or outcomes, denoted by Y1 and Y2).
-The aim is to use the eight features to predict the response Cooling Load(Y2).
-Specifically:
+The dataset includes 768 samples and 9 variables (8 features and 1 target variable).
+The target variable in this project is the cooling load of a building, and the eight features represent various building parameters.
+All variables are continuous, and there are no missing values in the dataset.

 <table>
    <thead>